Yoga as therapy: Mental disorders

-Trauma-sensitive yoga has been developed by David Emerson and others of the Trauma Center at the Justice Resource Institute in Brookline, Massachusetts.
-The center uses yoga alongside other treatments to support recovery from traumatic episodes and to enable healing from post-traumatic stress disorder (PTSD).
-Workers including Bessel van der Kolk and Richard Miller have studied how clients can "regain comfort in their bodies, counteract rumination, and improve self-regulation through yoga."

-Systematic reviews indicate that yoga offers moderate benefit in the treatment of PTSD.
-A 2017 systematic review of PTSD in post-9/11 veterans showed that participants in studies who had received mindfulness training, mind-body therapy, and yoga "reported significant improvements in PTSD symptoms".
-Another systematic review on veterans the same year also found improvement in PTSD symptoms.
-Other systematic reviews postulate that designing the style and instructions to the needs of the veterans leads to better results and a larger impact on PTSD symptoms.

-A 2013 systematic review on the use of yoga for depression found moderate evidence of short-term benefit over "usual care" and limited evidence compared to relaxation and aerobic exercise.
-Only 3 of 12 randomised controlled trials had a low risk of bias.
-The diversity of the studies precluded analysis of long-term effects.
-A 2015 systematic review on the effect of yoga on mood and the brain concluded that "yoga is associated with better regulation of the sympathetic nervous system and hypothalamic-pituitary-adrenal system, as well as a decrease in depressive and anxious symptoms in a range of populations."
-A systematic review in 2017 found some evidence of benefit in major depressive disorder, examining outcomes primarily of improvements in remission rates and severity of depression (and secondarily of anxiety and adverse events), but considered that better randomised controlled trials were required.
+Yoga can form a useful component of treatment for PTSD, though its effect is no different from other forms of physical exercise.

 Cardiovascular health

 A 2012 survey of yoga in Australia notes that there is "good evidence" that yoga and its associated healthy lifestyle—often vegetarian, usually non-smoking, preferring organic food, drinking less or no alcohol–are beneficial for cardiovascular health, but that there was "little apparent uptake of yoga to address [existing] cardiovascular conditions and risk factors".
-Yoga was cited by respondents as a cause of these lifestyle changes; the survey notes that the relative importance of the various factors had not been assessed.
+Yoga was cited by respondents as a cause of these lifestyle changes.
+The survey notes that the relative importance of the various factors had not been assessed.

 Other conditions

-There is little reliable evidence that yoga is beneficial for specific medical conditions, and an increasing amount of evidence that it is not, as follows.
+There is little reliable evidence that yoga is beneficial for specific medical conditions, and an increasing amount of evidence that it is not.
+For instance it offers no benefit in ADHD.

 Safety

 Although relatively safe, yoga is not a risk-free form of exercise.
-Sensible precautions can usefully be taken – for example the avoidance of advanced moves by beginners, not combining practice with psychoactive drug use, and avoiding competitiveness.
+Sensible precautions can usefully be taken, such as avoiding advanced moves by beginners, not combining practice with psychoactive drug use, and avoiding competitiveness.

 A small percentage of yoga practitioners each year suffer physical injuries analogous to sports injuries.
 The practice of yoga has been cited as a cause of hyperextension or rotation of the neck, which may be a precipitating factor in cervical artery dissection.